robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Libraries using the `dynamic library API`_ have other means for sharing this information, so this section is not relevant to them.

-The most common and also simplest situation is when a keyword needs an exact number of arguments.
+The most common and also the simplest situation is when a keyword needs an exact number of arguments.
 In this case, both the Python and Java methods simply take exactly those arguments.
 For example, a method implementing a keyword with no arguments takes no arguments either, a method